dblsBR/dblsBR/README.md

 ### Updates (October 2025):
-* I chaired an amazing session on Disrupting Human Trafficking within the Public Sector Operations Reseach (PSOR) section at the **2025 INFORMS Annual Meeting** in Atlanta, GA.
+* I chaired an amazing session on Disrupting Human Trafficking within the Public Sector Operations Reseach (PSOR) cluester at the **2025 INFORMS Annual Meeting** in Atlanta, GA.
 * I presented part of my research on a robust interdiction problem with applications in human trafficking disruption at an invited session on recent advances in network optimization at the **2025 INFORMS Annual Meeting** in Atlanta, GA.
 * I became a reviewer for **Naval Research Logistics** and **Socio-Economic Planning Sciences**.
 * I started my journey as an assistant professor of industrial engineering.
 I am teaching EIN 4313 - Uncertainty Modeling and Analysis, and EGN 1213 - Engineering Computing: MATLAB Applications for Engineers.